ds4se/chapters/turhanb/theGraph.md

 ##(Anti-)Patterns in the Error-handling Graph

-In an ideal scenario, one would expect to see patterns in an error-handling graph, where all errors are: (a) either reported by a testing team and fixed by the responsible development team; (b) or reported and fixed by the same development team.
+In an ideal scenario, one would expect to see patterns in an error-handling graph, where all errors are either reported by a testing team and fixed by the responsible development team, or reported and fixed by the same development team.
 Moreover, an ideal scenario would assume that there would be no issues originating from the interactions among the teams, i.e. an anti-pattern.
 Such errors are likely to have been missed in team level testing, propagated to higher levels causing re-work, and should have been detected earlier within the team.

 Analysis of the example figure in terms of (anti-) patterns reveals the following insights:

-*Pattern (a): It can be seen that the testing team named ‘Aarne’ is reporting most of the errors, e.g. the density of the red edges are very high around that team’s node.
+- Pattern (a): It can be seen that the testing team named ‘Aarne’ is reporting most of the errors, e.g. the density of the red edges are very high around that team’s node.

-*Pattern (b): Development teams named ‘Oili’ and ‘Niilo’ are following the good practice of transparency by sharing the errors discovered and fixed within the team with the rest of the project teams.
+- Pattern (b): Development teams named ‘Oili’ and ‘Niilo’ are following the good practice of transparency by sharing the errors discovered and fixed within the team with the rest of the project teams.

-*Anti-pattern: There exists a cluster of errors between the development teams ‘Terttu’ and ‘Kristiina’.
+- Anti-pattern: There exists a cluster of errors between the development teams ‘Terttu’ and ‘Kristiina’.
 This indicates that the development works of the teams are most likely to be dependent on each other and errors propagate out of either team’s internal quality assurance process, impacting the work of the other.

 ## How to act on (Anti-)Patterns?

 Based on the initial findings listed above, the following actionable insights can be taken into account:

-*Depending on the amount of errors detected by the testing teams in each testing level, an analysis on the nature of errors can be conducted to understand which level of testing needs to be improved (checking color codes in the graph) in order to identify the errors earlier in the process.
+- Depending on the amount of errors detected by the testing teams in each testing level, an analysis on the nature of errors can be conducted to understand which level of testing needs to be improved (checking color codes in the graph) in order to identify the errors earlier in the process.
-*All development teams can be encouraged to report the errors found within their internal processes in the global issue repository in order to improve the transparency of the development process.
+- All development teams can be encouraged to report the errors found within their internal processes in the global issue repository in order to improve the transparency of the development process.
 This would enable the collaborating teams to share insights about the problems encountered in the shared part of the code.
-*Internal quality processes of the teams can be improved, especially when errors are propagating across development teams.
+- Internal quality processes of the teams can be improved, especially when errors are propagating across development teams.
 This would save time and effort spent on re-work activities.
 In addition, the communication and coordination practices between such teams can be improved in order to reduce the number of errors reported across teams.

 To elaborate more on the last item: there are two potential reasons for the conflict between ‘Terttu’ and ‘Kristiina’ teams.
 One reason could be that the teams’ way of working may be lacking quality gates for checking how their changes affect the work of others.
 Alternatively, there are latent dependencies between the parts the teams are concurrently working on.
 Such dependencies may have not been noticed and flagged when the division of labor between the teams is planned.
 So, the error-handling graph can in principle indicate problems in two levels: programming and testing practices/tools inside the teams, and in planning and dependency identification practices/tools.
 Further, the nature of those latent dependencies may not necessarily be code-based.
 In other words, code-based dependencies may just be a symptom of dependencies not detected at higher levels of abstraction, e.g. conflicting requirements from different stakeholders that are missed, or changes in requirements that were not communicated to the both teams properly.
 In any case, the root cause is a communication/ coordination related issue that can be further worked on, yet can easily be identified by a visual inspection of the error-handling graph.